Happily N'Ever After: Lionsgate distribution deal and post-production

 It has been believed that the film was originally set to be distributed via Vanguard's distribution pact with The Walt Disney Company which had released the studio's 2005 debut film Valiant, but distribution rights were eventually secured with Lionsgate in early 2006, with help from the film's foreign sales distributor, Odyssey Entertainment.
 Happily N'Ever After marked Lionsgate's first theatrical animated film.

 Feeling that the film wasn't where it needed to be in its current state, Yvette Kaplan and Doug Langdale were hired by the distributor to direct and write additional material.
 Langdale stayed in Los Angeles to write the new script, while Kaplan spent four months in Berlin working at Berliner Film Companie, where she, along with Ringo Hess, re-edited the film in full.
 Once the first redraft of the script had been completed, Kaplan directed the storyboards and animation for the new scenes.
+Børge Ring was hired as an additional storyboard artist.

-She returned to Los Angeles, where she directed the scoring of the film, working with composer Paul Buckley on the new music score.
+Kaplan returned to Los Angeles, where she directed the scoring of the film, working with composer Paul Buckley on the new music score.
 The original music score, supervised by James L. Venable, and composed by Andy Carroll, Nick Amour, Phil Sawyer, Will Johnstone, Danail Getz, Tricia Holloway, Michael Patti, Robert Puff, David G. Russell and Jennifer Kes Remington, was largely scrapped.
 Kaplan voice directed some of the original actors for the new scenes, while Langdale handled the direction for the other actors.
 Kaplan oversaw the final audio mix at Skywalker Sound.

 Production wrapped in April 2006.
 According to author Rolf Giesen, Happily N'Ever After was the most expensive animated film in Germany, and cost €44 million as a result of its delayed production.